 Both fervently believed that it was possible to root the business in the territory where it was located and at the same time headway with innovation.
 Hence, in 1989, their ambitious new project led to the construction of the new headquarters.

 From this point, steps were taken to move forward continuously, including the acquisition of vineyards in Azzano Decimo and Pasiano.

 The fourth generation, Chiara, Anna, and Antonio, joined the business at the turn of the millennium and are now the current owners.
-They bring a sensitivity that is unique to their time: total attention on the product, from the vineyard to the bottle, because of the two main requirements that are looming on the horizon: care for product authenticity, its ecological sustainability as well as the natural development of its organoleptic potential and enhancing the company image in such a way that it corresponds to the reality it produces, where technology is placed at the service of a greater respect for the vines, the wine and tradition, including the splendor it offers to the sensitivity of those who live in these places.
+They bring a sensitivity that is unique to their time: total attention to the product, from the vineyard to the bottle, because of the two main requirements that are looming on the horizon: care for product authenticity, its ecological sustainability as well as natural development of its organoleptic potential and enhancing the company image in such a way that it corresponds to the reality it produces, where technology is placed at the service of greater respect for the vines, the wine, and tradition, including the splendor it offers to the sensitivity of those who live in these places.

 Family tradition is greatly important to this company because the living presence of the past and the drive to innovate are rooted in the generational continuity, drawing strength from it.
 For the people running the business and for those working for it with perseverance and passion, producing wine does not just mean putting a good bottle on the table, which is of course our main goal.
-But it is also important that while tasting this wine, the person drinking it understands all the care, the emotion and above all the value that went into making it.
-That value which ties together the history of the local territory and our work at present, but which also tells a story of love and dedication.
+But it is also important that while tasting this wine, the person drinking it understands all the care, the emotion, and above all the value that went into making it.
+That value ties together the history of the local territory and our work at present, but which also tells a story of love and dedication.

 And for the future?
 Young Gaia and Sofia are already taking an active part in family vineyards.